Jeep Grand Cherokee review

 The Jeep Grand Cherokee offers immense off-road capability, powerful engines and keen pricing compared with rivals

 Launched in 2011, the Grand Cherokee has been given a mid life facelift for 2013 that has resulted in a sharper and more subtle European-inspired look.
 The previous two engine choices - a 3.0-litre V6 diesel (which has seen emission and economy improvements), and a high-performance V8 HEMI in the SRT – remain, though a third lower powered diesel option is available in entry level Laredo trim.
 The Grand Cherokee features plenty of hi-tech mechanical equipment, with four-wheel drive and low range gearbox standard on all models, while higher-specification cars also get air-suspension.
-Despite its enormous proportions, the Jeep has just five seats, but with an incredibly generous standard kit list, it undercuts premium rivals sucha as the BMW X5 and Volkswagen Touareg by a significant margin.
+Despite its enormous proportions, the Jeep has just five seats, but with an incredibly generous standard kit list, it undercuts premium rivals such as the BMW X5 and Volkswagen Touareg.

 Our choice: Grand Cherokee 3.0 CRD V6 Overland

 In an attempt to bring more appeal to the European market, things have been toned down a little.
-The seven-slit grille is less bulbous and sleeker, while there are also new LED daytime running lights.
+The seven-slit grille is less bulbous and now a little more sleeker, while there are also new LED daytime running lights.
 The rear also gets a mild makeover with tightened rear lights and more subtle finish.
 Top-spec Overland and Summit models come with huge 20-inch chrome alloy wheels as standard.
 There have also been improvements to the interior, though look closer and the quality still feels a step behind rivals such as the Land Rover Discovery with some cheaper looking and feeling plastics dotted around the cabin.
-A new eight-inch entertainment touch screen takes centre stage in the cabin, and means there are fewer buttons around which cuts down on clutter.
+A new 8.4-inch infotainment touchscreen takes centre stage in the cabin, and means there are fewer buttons around which cuts down on clutter.
 The system includes sat-nav, MP3 nad controls for heating and driver settings.

-There three engines in the range – two diesels and one petrol.
+There are three engines in the range: two diesels and one petrol.
 Things start off with the lower-powered 188bhp diesel, which is only available in the base Laredo model, and will go from 0-62mph in 10.2 seconds.
-The most popular engine, however, is the 3.0-litre V6 diesel.
-This has been tweaked, and power increased from 237bhp to 246bhp.
-This translates to a benchmark 0-62mph sprint in just 8.2 seconds.
-An all-new eight-speed automatic gearbox has replaced the five-speed automatic.
+The most popular engine, however, is the 247bhp version.
+This model can sprint from 0-62mph sprint in just 8.2 seconds, with an all-new eight-speed automatic gearbox that has replaced the five-speed automatic.
 Changes are quick and smooth, and this has helped improve the car’s impact on the environment, with better economy and lower emissions than before.
 Overland and Summit models get air suspension, which gives the Grand Cherokee a waft-like smoothness on the road, though the 20-inch wheels mean larger road scars can crash in to the cabin a little.
 Opt for the Limited model or below, which come with standard steel spring suspension, and bumps and potholes are more pronounced.
 These models also are more apparent in terms of body roll round any tight corners.
 Where it excels is off-road, where the commanding driving position, high ground clearance and air-suspension make it adept at tackling the toughest terrain.
 All models get a Selec-Terrain control system, which is similar to the Range Rover’s Terrain Response system and allows you to opt for sand, mud, auto, rock and snow mode depending on the environment you’re driving in.
 It's much more comfortable than its predecessor on road too, even on those enormous alloy wheels.
 The SRT version gets a 461bhp 6.4-litre V8 and can accelerate from 0-62mph in five seconds.
 Off-road ability comes second to handling in this variant and comfort is also sacrificed.